 Student newspapers present a unique window into the history of your college campus and campus life.
-Told from the perspective of student writers and interviewees, stories provide an important and contrasting perspective to other historical and official college documents (e.g., Board of Trustees' minutes).
+Told from the perspective of student writers and interview subjects, stories provide an important and contrasting perspective to other historical and official college documents (e.g., board of trustees' minutes).
 Many of the issues reported by students in the past remain of major interest today.

 Cañada College students have produced several campus newspapers through the years.
 The newspaper experienced several name changes, as well as gaps in publication.